AudioBible/AudioBible/README.md

 - [Russian Audio Bible Download for MP3 or iPod devices](http://www.audiobible.com/download-russian-audio-bible-mp3-and-ipod/)
 - [Mandarin Chinese Audio Bible Download for MP3, iPhone or iPod](http://www.audiobible.com/mandarin-chinese-audio-bible-download-mp3-ipod-devices/)

+**ISAIAH 40:22:** It is he that sitteth upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in:

+**ISAIAH 40:23:** That bringeth the princes to nothing; he maketh the judges of the earth as vanity.

+**ISAIAH 40:24:** Yea, they shall not be planted; yea, they shall not be sown: yea, their stock shall not take root in the earth: and he shall also blow upon them, and they shall wither, and the whirlwind shall take them away as stubble.

 # I pray God helps you to see, hear, read and understand and most importantly do something right about it!
 God bless you on your journey!
+Thank you for reading.

 ## Install On Mac